openvinotoolkit/model_server/docs/clients.md

     <div id="switcher-python" class="switcher-anchor">Python</div>
 @endsphinxdirective

-Creating client application in Python is probably the simplest due to existance of two PyPi packages that make developer life easier when developing logic responsible for interaction with OpenVINO Model Server.
-Namely, the two packages are:
+When creating a Python-based client application, there are two packages on PyPi that can be used to interact with OpenVINO Model Server:
 - [tensorflow-serving-api](https://pypi.org/project/tensorflow-serving-api/)
 - [ovmsclient](https://pypi.org/project/ovmsclient/)

-### Install the package
+### Install the Package
 @sphinxdirective

 .. tab:: ovmsclient